Digital signature forgery: Selective forgery (selective unforgeability, SUF)

 Selective forgery is the creation of a message/signature pair $(m, \sigma)$ by an adversary, where $m$ has been chosen by the attacker prior to the attack. $m$ may be chosen to have interesting mathematical properties with respect to the signature algorithm; however, in selective forgery, $m$ must be fixed before the start of the attack.

 The ability to successfully conduct a selective forgery attack implies the ability to successfully conduct an existential forgery attack.

 Existential forgery

 Existential forgery (existential unforgeability, EUF) is the creation (by an adversary) of at least one message/signature pair, $(m, \sigma)$, where $m$ has never been signed by the legitimate signer.
 The adversary can choose $m$ freely; $m$ need not have any particular meaning; the message content is irrelevant — as long as the pair, $(m, \sigma)$, is valid, the adversary has succeeded in constructing an existential forgery.
-Thus, creating an existential forgery is easier than a selective forgery, because the attacker may select a message $m$ for which a forgery can easily be created, whereas in the case of a selective forgery, the challenger can ask for the signature of a “difficult” message.
+Thus, creating an existential forgery is easier than a selective forgery, because the attacker may select a message $m$ for which a forgery can easily be created.
+In contrast, in the case of a selective forgery, the challenger can ask for the signature of a “difficult” message.